ajakaja/ajakaja.github.io/_notes/bayes.md

 ## 5. Conservation of Expected Evidence

 This is an obscure idea which I think is quite helpful intuitively.
-It formalizes the idea that "absence of evidence _is_ evidence of absence_", in the sense that if a positive result gives evidence for a hypothesis, a negative one _must_ give evidence against it.
+It formalizes the idea that "absence of evidence _is_ evidence of absence", in the sense that if a positive result gives evidence for a hypothesis, a negative one _must_ give evidence against it.

 We can write $$P(H)$$, the prior probability of $$H$$, like this: